Skip to main content

 Gain professional skills in early childhood education in the most efficient way possible through our 100% online accelerated degree program.

-In this online accelerated degree program, you'll complete a bachelor’s and master’s degree in just 3 years.
-You'll transform you into an observer, learner and independent decision-maker with an effective teaching style for children.
-Complete field experiences where you live with children birth to age 8, and become eligible for licensure in Early Childhood Education.
+In this online accelerated degree program, you'll complete a bachelor’s and master’s degree in just 5 years.
+You'll transform into an observer, learner and independent decision-maker with an effective teaching style for children.

 Program type: